Jess Harrison Registered Member BACP Dip Couns.

 I use an integrated approach which means I draw on a range of skills and theories to adapt counselling to your individual needs.
 I am passionate about the work I do because I know it helps you on the path back to being yourself.

-My work in schools and with children and young people has informed my practise where relationships, both professionally and in the home, can become complex.
-Changes in life and relationships, illness, abuse, eating disorder, anger and stress are just some of the issues I have experience in.
+My work in schools with children and young people has informed my practise where relationships, both professionally and in the home, can become complex.
+Changes in life and relationships, illness, low self esteem, depression, anger and stress are just some of the issues I have experience in.
 I can offer long, medium or short-term work to help you with your issues.

 As a humanistic practitioner I never underestimate the capacity for growth; whether it is support in gaining new perspectives, changing behaviours or thoughts, or building self esteem and positive self image; our counselling relationship can help you to explore in a professional, safe and confidential setting .